 It's one of the most unique flavor profiles out there, but where do you start?
 Probably not with the blood stew or chicken embryos (though those are pretty good, according to Andrew Zimmern).
 To help you enter this brave new world, we've assembled seven entry-level Filipino comfort foods that will have you completely hooked.
 Mainly because there's fried pork.

 LUMPIA What it is: Veggies and sometimes meat, wrapped up in an crepe-like egg-based wrapper What's the deal: Basically, the Pinoy cousin to the egg roll, spring roll, and salad roll, lumpia is served either crisply fried or "fresh", meaning unfried (also meaning less-delicious).
 It's filled up with carrots, sprouts, and other veggies, with the option to add shaved chicken, shrimp, pork, or tofu.
 Often served with peanut sauce, it's one of the culture's favorite appetizers and the perfect gateway food for beginners.

 ADOBO What it is: Chicken, pork, or seafood simmered in a marinade of vinegar & soy sauce What's the deal: The unofficial national food of the Philippines, Adobo starts with a protein -- bone-in chicken, pork loin, squid, or fish, usually -- that goes into a pot filled with soy, vinegar, garlic, onions, and other veggies (depending on the recipe).
 It's then simmered until tender, and kind of pickled in its own stock, before being served over rice.
 Not to be confused with the bald bad guy from Double Dragon (that'd be Abobo), it's a common foreigner move to order it with extra sauce on the rice... a move that's nonetheless worth it because it's delicious.

 PANCIT What it is: Noodles What's the deal: The most popular foundation in street foods and upscale cuisine, pancit refers to a wide variety of noodles that essentially become the Filipino version of Pad Thai.
 The most common are clear-ish noodles about the width of spaghetti and are often layered, kitchen sink-style, with pork, seafood, tofu, veggies, eggs, and sauce.

-MENUDO What it is:The global sensation that launched Ricky Martin's career A stew of roasted pork, peppers, and tomato sauce What's the deal: You can't even get through 10mins of an Antonio Banderas film without internalizing the Spanish influence, so when your country is the subject of 300yrs of Spanish colonialism, some stuff's gonna stick.
+MENUDO What it is:The global sensation that launched Ricky Martin's career A stew of roasted pork, peppers, and tomato sauce What's the deal: You can't even get through 10mins ofan Antonio Banderas film without internalizing the Spanish influence, so when your country is the subject of 300yrs of Spanish colonialism, some stuff's gonna stick.
 Menudo is the Filipino take on a classic Spanish soup, reinvented as a thick stew filled with pork, peppers, tomatoes, and other veggies served over rice and with a side of Desperado.